42Bastian/rmac/docs/rmac.rst

              because such names are not symbols.

-   If the include file cannot be found in the current directory, then the directory search path, as specified by -i on the commandline, or' by the 'MACPATH' enviroment string, is traversed.
+   If the include file cannot be found in the current directory, then the directory search path, as specified by -i on the commandline, or' by the 'RMACPATH' enviroment string, is traversed.

 **.eject**

    Issue a page eject in the listing file.

 **.title** "*string*"

 **.subttl** [-] "*string*"

    Set the title or subtitle on the listing page.
 The title should be specified on the the first line of the source program in order to take effect on the first page.
    The second and subsequent uses of **.title** will cause page ejects.
 The second